open2c/pairtools/doc/installation.rst

 [conda](http://conda.pydata.org/miniconda.html) package manager.

-With `conda`, you can install pre-compiled `pairtools` and all of its dependencies from the [bioconda](https://bioconda.github.io/index.html) channel.
+With `conda`, you can install pre-compiled `pairtools` and all of its dependencies from the [bioconda](https://bioconda.github.io/index.html) channel:

 .. code-block:: bash